jlder/SLM-recorder/docs/03_state_machine_behavior_review.md

 Installation calibration is controlled from the Web interface while the recorder is in READY and Web support is enabled.
 Starting an installation calibration requires a valid sensor calibration because the installation workflow uses sensor-corrected samples as its input.

 During the installation session, the calibration service maintains a rolling sample window.
 When the standard deviation is below the configured stability threshold and the measured gravity magnitude is within `INSTALLATION_GRAVITY_TOL_PCT`, the service computes a 3 x 3 matrix that rotates the measured gravity vector to +Z. The installation quality metric is the quadratic sum `sqrt(stddev_x^2 + stddev_y^2 + stddev_z^2)`.
-If a later stable window has lower quality, the complete candidate is updated, including mean, stddev, quality, update counters, and matrix.
-A valid candidate does not reset the rolling window; invalid samples, unstable windows, invalid mean gravity, or matrix-computation failure reset it.
+Unlike sensor calibration, installation calibration does not keep the lowest-noise candidate seen since session start.
+Every stable rolling window becomes the current installation candidate, including mean, stddev, quality, update counters, and matrix.
+Save is allowed only while the current rolling window is stable; invalid samples, unstable windows, invalid mean gravity, or matrix-computation failure reset the window and invalidate Save until a new stable window is available.

 Sensor calibration preview/result endpoints compute candidate gains and offsets without saving to NVS and without latching recorder calibration faults.
 Only the save path is allowed to persist the calibration or latch a calibration plausibility fault.